Rough flows: Stochastic and rough flows

 The theory of stochastic flows grew out of the pioneering works of the Russian school \cite{BL61, GS72} on the dependence of solutions to stochastic differential equations with respect to parameters and the proof by Bismut \cite{B81} and Kunita \cite{Kun81} that stochastic differential equations generate continuous flows of diffeomorphisms under proper regularity conditions on the driving vector fields.
 The Brownian character of these random flows, that is the fact that they are continuous with stationary and independent increments, was inherited from the Brownian character of their driving noise.
 The next natural step consisted in the study of Brownian flows for themselves.
 After the works of Harris \cite{Ha81}, Baxendale \cite{Bax80} and Le Jan \cite{LeJan82}, they appeared to be generated by stochastic differential equations driven by infinitely many Brownian motions, or better, to be in one-to-one correspondence with vector field-valued Brownian motions.
 A probabilistic integration theory of such random time-varying velocity fields was developed to establish that correspondence, and it was extended by Le Jan and Watanabe \cite{LeJanW82} to a large class of continuous semimartingale flows and continuous semimartingale velocity fields.
 Kunita \cite{Kun86, KunTata} studied the problem of convergence of stochastic flows, with applications to averaging and homogenization results, and promoted the use of stochastic flows to implement a version of the characteristic method in the setting of first and second order stochastic partial differential equations, notably those coming from the nonlinear filtering theory.

-We shall show in this section that the theory of semimartingale stochastic flows can be embedded into the theory of rough flows developed in section \ref{SectionRoughFlows}.
-We review in section \ref{SubsectionSemimartingaleFlows} the basics of the theory of stochastic flows and show in section \ref{SubsectionMartingaleDrivers} that sufficiently regular (semi)martingale velocity fields can be lifted to rough drivers.
+We shall show in this Section that the theory of semimartingale stochastic flows can be embedded into the theory of rough flows developed in Section \ref{SectionRoughFlows}.
+We review in Section \ref{SubsectionSemimartingaleFlows} the basics of the theory of stochastic flows and show in Section \ref{SubsectionMartingaleDrivers} that sufficiently regular (semi)martingale velocity fields can be lifted to rough drivers; this is done using our Kolmogorov-type criterion for rough drivers, Theorem \ref{thm:kolmogorov_rough_drivers}.
 The identification of (semi)martingale flows generated by (semi)martingale velocity fields to rough flows associated with the corresponding rough driver is done through the It\^o formula, on which one can read the local characteristics of a semimartingale flow.